Skip to content

 The T-Con (timing controller) board governs panel signal timing.
 Degradation here causes blinking and display corruption.

 Carefully disconnect the T-Con board’s ribbon cables from the main board, then power on the TV.
-If flickering stops, the T-Con board or the ribbon cable connection is the problem.
-Clean the ribbon connectors with isopropyl alcohol before swapping in a replacement.
+If flickering stops, the T-Con board or ribbon cable connection is the problem.
+Clean the ribbon connectors with isopropyl alcohol to remove oxidation before swapping in a replacement part.
+Replacement T-Con boards for Toshiba C350 and V35 models typically run $25–$55 from third-party suppliers and are model-specific, so confirm the board number before ordering.

 #10.
 Test and Replace LED Backlight Strips